 Think carefully about whether it would be better to renegotiate your lease or relocate to a new space.
 These days, unless you already have a tenant-friendly lease, we often advise our commercial clients not to exercise their options and instead go to an open market.

 In any case, to aid your decision, be sure to:

 Analyse the real cost of relocation - This is arguably the most important tip of all.
-Sure, the rental rate might be lower in another space, but think about the additional costs that come with relocation.
+The rental rate might be lower in another space, but the grass isn't always greener on the other side.
+Think about the additional costs that come with relocation.
 For instance, IT/fit-out costs, 'make good' costs, moving costs and the potential impact the move might have on staff and customers.
-The grass isn't always greener on the other side.
-It's crucial to recognise that, sometimes, a higher rent is justifiable if the premises adequately serves your business' current and future needs.
+It's crucial to recognise that a higher rent is sometimes justifiable if the premises adequately serves your business' current and future needs.